Sorry, you need to enable JavaScript to visit this website.

 Project grants to youth organisations, local level

-Of the total sum of 280 million Swedish kronor deposited for grants to youth organisations in 2023, the Government earmarked 19.1 million Swedish kronor (1.7 million euros) in grants to local youth projects.
+Of the total sum of 24 million euros (SEK 280 million) deposited for grants to youth organisations in 2024, the Government earmarked 1.5 million euros (SEK 18 million) in grants to local youth projects.
 Only non-profit child and youth organisations can apply for these grants.
 The planned project may last for a maximum period of 12 months.
 There is a possibility for support for an extended period if the application is renewed, for a maximum period of three years.

 Swedish Inheritance Fund